-COVID-19 has placed Accolade's employees, members, and customers in uncharted waters.
+COVID-19 has created uncertainty for Accolade's employees, members, and customers.
 We consider the impact of the pandemic on our business by evaluating the health of our operations, any changes to our revenue outlook, and the degree to which perceptions of and interest in Accolade solutions have evolved during this unprecedented time.

-In mid-March 2020, our 1,250 employees went fully remote using our secure technologies to continue to meet the needs of our business.
-As gauged by core performance metrics, service levels have been high (and without disruption), and member satisfaction has remained strong.
-To ensure we could confidently address our members' many COVID-19-related concerns, our operations and clinical leaders trained our frontline teams on evidence-based guidelines and continue to equip them with relevant resources to help them ably serve under these exceptional circumstances.
+In mid-March 2020, we closed our offices and enabled our 1,250 employees to work remotely using our secure technologies to continue to meet the needs of our customers, their members, and our business.
+We measure our performance through several key metrics, including but not limited to customer satisfaction, member engagement, and health assistant availability.
+As gauged by these core performance metrics, service levels have been high, and member engagement and satisfaction have remained strong.
+To ensure we could address our members' many COVID-19-related concerns, our operations and clinical leaders trained our frontline teams on evidence-based guidelines and continue to equip them with relevant resources to help them ably serve under these exceptional circumstances.

 While the COVID-19 pandemic has not had a material adverse impact on our financial condition and results of operations to date, the future impact of the COVID-19 outbreak on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on our customers and our sales cycles, impact on our marketing efforts, and any decreases of workforce or benefits spending by our customers, all of which are uncertain and cannot be predicted.
 We have a diverse set of customers across a variety of industries.
 While some have faced headwinds, others have experienced growth, and our membership count from existing customers has remained steady in the aggregate since the start of the calendar year.
 However, we may experience increased member attrition to the extent our existing customers reduce their respective workforces in response to the current economic conditions.
 Any layoffs or reductions in employee headcounts by our employer customers would result in a reduction in our base and variable PMPM fees.
-In one case, a small customer has filed for Chapter 11 bankruptcy and has indicated that it is terminating its health plan and associated Accolade services as of October 31, 2020.
-In addition, our airline customers have publicly announced plans for significant future headcount reductions, which is likely to result in a reduction of future revenues associated with these customers.
+In one case, a small customer filed for Chapter 11 bankruptcy and terminated its health plan and associated Accolade services as of October 31, 2020.
+In addition, our airline customers have had significant headcount reductions, which have resulted in, and are likely to continue to result in, a reduction of revenues associated with these customers.
 We may not experience the impact of changes to our customers' headcounts immediately because employees that are on furlough or are receiving continued health coverage pursuant to COBRA may still have access to our services during such periods and would be included in our member count.
 We have also engaged with our airline customers to act as a partner in managing their cash needs during the COVID-19 pandemic, resulting in modified payment terms for the remainder of fiscal 2021.

 While the full effects of COVID-19 on the prospects of Accolade's business are not yet known, we do know that we have served as a critical resource to our members during this difficult time.
-As of the end of September, we had reached more than 400,000 members with educational resources focused on COVID prevention, assisted more than 50,000 with COVID-specific concerns, and clinically assessed over 4,600 for infection, ultimately directing them toward the most appropriate course of care.
+As of the end of September, we had reached more than 400,000 members with educational resources focused on COVID prevention, assisted more than 50,000 with

+COVID-specific concerns, and clinically assessed over 4,600 for infection, ultimately directing them toward the most appropriate course of care.